harshitsaxenaa/TrainIt/readme.md

 Pose Estimation for Activity Recognition:

-Use MediaPipe/OpenPose to analyze body movements and detect suspicious activities.
+Use MediaPipe to analyze body movements and detect suspicious activities.

 Facial Expression Recognition: